Paris Saint-Germain vs Auxerre prediction and betting tips 27 September 2025 | Dailysports experts

-One of the headline clashes of Ligue 1's Matchday 6 unfolds this Saturday at the Parc des Princes in Paris, where PSG hosts Auxerre.
-I'm offering a bet on goals in this match with a good chance of success.
+One of the marquee fixtures of Ligue 1’s Matchday 6 takes place this Saturday at the Parc des Princes in Paris, where local powerhouse PSG hosts Auxerre.
+I’m backing a bet on goals in this clash, with solid chances for success.

 Match preview